Codecademy/docs/content/python/concepts/random-module/terms/choice/choice.md

 ---
-Title: 'random.choice()'
+Title: '.choice()'
-Description: 'Returns a random sample drawn from an iterable argument, such as a list.'
+Description: 'Returns a random sample chosen from an iterable argument, such as a list or a dictionary.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'